buckwheatlovespatchy/patchouli/README.md

 Alright, let's talk legal stuff for a moment.
 Patchouli is licensed under the [AGPL 3.0](https://github.com/buckwheatlovesmistral/patchouli/blob/main/LICENSE), because we believe in sharing the magical goodness.
 In a nutshell, it means you're free to use, modify, and distribute Patchouli as long as you keep the magic flowing and share your changes with others.

-For all the nitty-gritty details, feel free to dive into the [full license text](https://www.gnu.org/licenses/agpl-3.0.en.html).

 **Now, grab your wizard hat, sprinkle some coding magic, and let's Patchouli-fy your dwm setup!**

 ![PatchouliDance2](https://media.tenor.com/u2unDcISbw4AAAAC/patchouli-touhou.gif)